 The Flemish Peace Institute is an independent research institute hosted by the Flemish Parliament.
 It was established in 2004 to conduct scientific research on peace issues and offer its findings to support the activities of the Flemish Parliament.
 The Institute provides information and documentation and makes recommendations to the Parliament.
-Its documents address issues that are relevant for not only policymakers but also civil society organisations and the public at large.
-The documents are translated into English for a wider audience throughout the world.
+Its documents address issues that are relevant for policymakers but also for civil society organisations and the public at large.
+Some of the key publications are translated into English for a wider audience throughout the world.

-The Peace Institute examines legislation and policy concerning the international arms trade and monitors events and data on Flemish arms production and arms trade.
+The Peace Institute examines legislation and policy concerning the international arms trade and monitors events and data on Flemish arms trade and the use of firearms.
 In an annual report the Institute publishes analyses of data on the import, export, and transit through the region of military materials during the preceding year, with special emphasis on their end-use.
-The Institute also devotes special attention to the policy of the European Union: the unified defence market and European agreements on export control, and illegal firearms markets in the EU.
+The Institute also devotes special attention to the policy of the European Union: the unified defence market, European agreements on export control, and illegal firearms markets in the EU.

 Diederik Cops (°1983) studied Criminology and International Politics at the University of Leuven.
 From 2008 he was a member of the Leuven Institute of Criminology of the same university, where he worked as a researcher at the Youth Research Platform until December 2015.
 In November 2011 he finalized his PhD on fear of crime in young people.
 He started working as a researcher at the Flemish Peace Institute in January 2016.
 He will conduct research in the ‘Arms trade and arms production’ programme, and will mainly focus on the topic of arms export control.